BlockListed/encodedir/README.md

 # Configuration
 * The config file is location at `$HOME/.config/encodedir.toml` (AKA `~/.config/encodedir.toml`).
   * Configure command args (Like switching from nvidia nvenc to vaapi or cpu encoding).
-  * Configure what files encodedir sees as video files, incase you don't have your files in a mkv, mp4 or mov container.
+  * Configure what files encodedir sees as video files, incase you don't have your files in an MKV, MP4 or MOV container.